-Investment strategy and outlook
+Investment strategy and outlook\\

 There has been no change to the Fund's investment strategy and approach over the past year.
-As noted above, we have kept our focus on companies in Europe that are genuine world leaders, alongside regional champions, plus European companies that we regard to be attractively-valued beneficiaries of longer-term global investment themes.
+As noted above, we have kept our focus on companies in Europe that are genuine world leaders, but which just happen to be listed on a European bourse.
+We also continued to invest in regional champions, plus European companies that we regard to be attractively-valued beneficiaries of longer-term global investment trends and themes.

-In broader terms this means the Fund will not own poor or low-quality companies or companies with an uncertain longer-term future (e.g. those with significant exposure to legacy industries and technologies, such as the production of diesel internal combustion engines).
+In broader terms, this means the Fund will not own poor or low-quality companies or companies with an uncertain longer-term future (e.g. those with significant exposure to legacy industries and legacy technologies) or those that face significant headwinds from structural change, such as the de-carbonisation of the European economy.